MicrosoftDocs/security/security-docs/engineering/Cryptographic-Recommendations.md

 #### RSA

-- RSA should be used for encryption, key exchange, and signatures.
+- RSA can be used for encryption, key exchange, and signatures.
 - RSA encryption should use the OAEP or RSA-PSS padding modes.
 - Existing code should use PKCS #1 v1.5 padding mode for compatibility only.
 - Use of null padding isn't recommended.